 The lack of standards in the health food world comes as depressing news; but let this news encourage you to consume more pure and unrefined foods and sweetener sources.
 Good health depends on wise food choices, and wise food choices depend on constant vigilance.

-Visit Weston A Price Foundation’s website for the entire article and for footnotes of this post.
+Visit Weston A. Price Foundation’s website for the entire article and footnotes.